perkeep/perkeep/doc/client-config.md

     If the server is not on the same host, it is highly recommended to use TLS or another form of secure connection to the server.

-* `server`: The camlistored server to connect to, of the form:
+* `server`: The perkeepd server to connect to, of the form:
   "[http[s]://]host[:port][/prefix]".
 Defaults to https.
 This option can be overriden with the "-server" command-line flag.